-6. User interfaces
+6. Controller Client User Interface

 Sources and sinks can attempt to link to each directly or via a third party agent.
 The Source and Sink interfaces form a first step in this.
 They may need to negotiate based on further interfaces that each implements.
 A sink service that records to a file on disk presents an interesting case that can be handled within this framework, but which adds additional information.